stubafrica/support-legacy/invoices.markdown

 This is your company information.
 It automatically shows on any invoice that you create.

-<p class="callout">Note that for your invoice to be legally binding it must include your business name and address.</p>
+<p class="callout">Note that for your invoice to be legally binding it must include your business name and full address.</p>

 ### To

-This is
+This is your client's company information.

+<p class="callout">Note that for your invoice to be legally binding it must include your client's organisation name and full address.</p>

 ### Line items

+Theses are the line items of your invoice.
+You can include as many as you need.

 ### Discount

+Want to add a discount to your invoice?
+Go ahead.

+The discount is calculated and applied before shipping or VAT is added.

 ### Shipping

+Add shipping separately — rather than as a line item (which would have VAT added to it) — if you need to include it.

 ### VAT

+If your business is VAT registered you can include VAT.
+Your VAT registration number will be shown at the bottom of your invoice if you include VAT.
+Make sure you add your VAT registration number in your business profile.

 ### Deposit

+If you will be requiring a deposit for the invoice include it here.
+If you need to, you can explain the terms of the deposit in your invoice description.

 ### Due Date

+This is the date by which payment is due, for the invoice.
+Note that this is different to the invoice date above (which is the date that they invoice issued on).

-### VAT Registration number
+### VAT Registration Number

+If you're including VAT, be sure to add your VAT registration number to your business profile, so that it's included on your invoices.

 ### Payment details

+Here you can include a note about payment for your invoice.

 ### Account information

+Make sure that add your account information to your business profile, so that it's included on your invoices.

 ## Quotes